With only very few exceptions, women can be trained with the

-In conditioning for sports that are dependant upon upper body
+In conditioning for sports that are dependent upon upper body

-strength and power, a slight emphasis should be placed on these
+strength and power, slight emphasis should be placed on these

-sort of movements by adding one or two upper body exercises relavent
+sort of movements by adding one or two upper body exercises relevant

 Active athletic women have fewer problems with premenstrual

 symptoms [eg: mood changes, appetite cravings, breast enlargement,

 mood changes] as compared to sedentary women (Prior, Vigna, and